'Modest and fair' budget means a prosperous future for Hucknall, say ruling Conservatives at the county council

 The adult social care precept will fund continued care for some of Nottinghamshire’s most vulnerable adults, with demand for the service increasing significantly over the 18 months because of the Covid-19 pandemic.

-Coun Ben Bradley MP (Con), council leader, said: “Our budget underpins a bigger picture.
+Coun Ben Bradley MP (Con), council leader of Nottinghamshire County Council, said: “Our budget underpins a bigger picture.
 It is the start of a story about change, the transformation of our services, and about how we deliver more for local people.

 “None of what we have approved today will happen overnight, but I want Nottinghamshire residents to know and to take away where we’re headed.